 In Los Angeles federal courts, our track record is unmatched.
 We have successfully handled countless federal criminal cases over many years of successful criminal defense practice in Los Angeles.
-Attorney Ronald Hedding decided to stand firm in defense of those clients who must guard their reputations, rights and freedom all costs.
-Read our message and review our credentials and then come in for a face to face consultation in absolute privacy and decide who is the best.
+Attorney Ronald Hedding decided to stand firm in defense of those clients who must guard their reputations, rights, and freedom at all costs.
+Read our message, review our credentials, and then come in for a face-to-face consultation in absolute privacy and decide who is the best.

-Our Los Angeles based federal criminal defense firm has the experience and background to defend your case with a skill set that is unrivaled within any state in the United States.
-Whether your federal case requires a savvy negotiator or skilled trial attorney, we have the federal criminal defense knowledge to best represent you or your loved one.
+Our Los Angeles-based federal criminal defense firm has the experience and background to defend your case with a skill set that is unrivaled within any state in the United States.
+Whether your federal case requires a savvy negotiator or skilled trial attorney, we have the federal criminal defense knowledge to represent you or your loved one best.

 If you have a federal criminal case in Los Angeles or anywhere in the nation, you must sit down with us face to face and allow us to educate you on how the federal criminal defense system works and design a plan to put you back on the road to a normal life.
-There are several criminal offenses that can be charged in federal court.
+Several criminal offenses can be charged in federal court.